hdapm / Usage

 Troubleshooting

 To verify that hdapm has installed and run successfully, open the "Console" utility found in /Applications/Utilities.
-In "Console Messages", you should see output similar to the following:
+In "All Messages", you should see output similar to the following:

 30/06/2011 20:12:28 hdapm[62] disk0: WDC WD7500BPVT-22HXZT1